 1) Organic growth programs are focused primarily on growing waste, energy, and metal revenue generated by our existing assets.

-2) Includes early site work for Rookery and investments and premium paid on Earls Gate.
+2) Includes early site work for Rookery, Protos, Newhurst and investment and premium paid on Earls Gate.

-3) Includes gross cash received for sales and premiums received for development projects.
+3) Includes gross cash received for sales and premiums/development fees received for development projects.